WillFranky/Ichimoku-trading/README.md

 - Deep learning is too complicated for financial ML.
 - Random Forest has the right level of complexity (100-1000 features)
 - Feature engineering is a HIGHLY manual process.
 Requires deep financial market knowledge to be done properly. (=domain knowledge is crucial in ML)
 - Stationarity is a necessity, models need to be trained on what they will predict.
 Indices are not stationary, backtest results are.

-- Predicting market and stock pricing is too complicated - Better to focus on predicting outcome of trading strategy
+Predicting the stock market certainly is complicated, and will inevitably go wrong to some extent - Focusing on predicting outcome of trading strategy is a better bet.

-- Strategy: Random Forest?
-- Features:
-  * Senkou Span width narrowing?
-  * Crossovers of Tenkan-sen and Kijun-sen?
-  * MACD indicator / crossover / height/ derivative?
-  * Volume spikes? / Volume balance vs price?
-  * downtrend length in relation to chikou span?
-  * Fundamentals: P/E, EPS, ....
-  * ...
-- Risk of overfitting?
+Part 3 - Improvements to the Machine Learning algorithm Adjusting algorithm to predict outcome of Ichimoku strategy and focusing on breakouts.

+TBC...